awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/FAQ/_index.md

 For very large CUR files, Athena may time out trying to query the data for summary_view.
 In Athena, find the summary_view view, click the three dots next to it and select show/edit query.
 Modify the following:

+- Request an Athena rate limit increase.
-- Adjust the granularity to monthly, by changing 'day' to 'month' in row 6
+- Or, adjust the granularity to monthly, by changing 'day' to 'month' in row 6
 - Or, adjust the look back from '7' months to desired time-frame in row 75
 - In QuickSight, refresh your dataset.